-Travel Expert (Asia) Enterprises Limited and its subsidiaries ("the Group") are principally engaged in the provision of services relating to sales of air-tickets, hotel accommodation and other travel/wedding related products, sales of package tours, and food and beverage, property investment and investment in treasury activities.
-Due to the Coronavirus Disease 2019 ("COVID-19") pandemic, stringent control and social distancing restrictions have overall been imposed, which posed severe challenges to our business operations.
-Consequently, our business and operational activities have been materially affected.
-In view of the adverse situation, the Group continued to adjust its business strategy and implemented various stringent cost measures to maintain a smooth operation.
+Travel Expert (Asia) Enterprises Limited and its subsidiaries ("the Group") are principally engaged in the provision of services relating to sales of travel/wedding related products, sales of package tours, food and beverage and investment in treasury activities.
+For the year ended 31 March 2023, the Coronavirus Disease 2019 ("COVID-19") pandemic continued to adversely impact on our business and operational.
+Fortunately, in the second half of the year, as the pandemic controls eased, travel industry experienced a rebound in performance and the Group recorded a significant growth in business.